My Thoughts on This Week’s Story

 Well, this has been a story I have wanted my friend to write for a long time.
 Yet, she wasn’t ready.
 This time, she was ready.
 So many people need to understand the difference between “baby blues” and “postpartum depression.”
 There is a difference.
 So, My Thoughts on This Week’s Story are strength, pain, forgiveness, and mercy.

 She came in like a whirlwind.
 I met her, her bitty babies, and her 5000 dogs.
 Then, I scared her husband—what a great first impression.
 I knew, from that moment, that this girl was precious, but she struggled in so many areas.
 Tears, heartache, pain, resilience, love, and devotion are so much wrapped up in this beautiful human.
 Her strength drives me to do more and to be stronger.
 Even amid fear and pain, she yields to our Father.

 Such a Scary Time

-Once She Saw it, She Fought it
+Once She Saw it, She Fought it.

-The realizations that she has made have been phenomenal.
-Instead of being shrouded in fear, shame, disappointment, and ideations…she became a student.
-A brilliant one at that.
+The realizations that she has made have been phenomenal, instead of being shrouded in fear, shame, disappointment, and ideations.
+She became a student—a brilliant one at that.
 We looked at every aspect of her life and analyzed the crap out of it.
 The teacher taught the student how to read the book.
 Now, the student reads the book in 5 different languages.

 I Cannot Even

-An amazing mama who has fought the good fight for ALL of her children.
+She is a fantastic mama who has fought the good fight for ALL of her children.
 She fought for her marriage and won.
 Sadly, she fought the good fight with her family and made a difficult decision.
 She made this decision with wisdom, clarity, discussion with her husband, and counsel.